Prenuptial Agreements HELPING YOU NAVIGATE THE LEGAL COMPLEXITIES

 5. Signing and Execution

 • Once both parties are satisfied with the terms of the prenuptial agreement, you will be able to sign the document.
-It's essential that both parties have independent legal counsel present during this process to ensure the agreement's fairness and validity.
+Both parties must have independent legal counsel present during this process to ensure the agreement's fairness and validity.

-Reed, Centracchio & Associates' experienced team of Chicago prenuptial attorneys will guide you through each step, ensuring that your prenuptial agreement meets your needs and adheres to the state's legal requirements.
+Reed, Centracchio & Associates' experienced team of Chicago prenuptial attorneys will guide you through each step, ensuring that your prenuptial agreement meets your needs and adheres to Illinois legal requirements.